image_pdfimage_print

 1. Governing policy

 These procedures relate to the International Representative Policy (“policy”).
+They describe how the Institution trains international representatives (“representative”) to provide accurate information to international students they recruit.

 2. Scope